Cuco22/progetto_AWS/README.md

-You are currently reading the README of my AWS project where I'm committed to implementing Docker on AWS to create a fully optimized website! 🌍
+You are currently reading the README of my AWS project where I committed to implementing Docker on AWS to create a fully optimized website! 🌍

-## Project Overview
+## Project overview

-The goal of this project is to leverage AWS cloud services to create a virtual server hosting a single-page website.
-The entire stack including web server, database, and PHP applications will operate within Docker containers. 🧠
+The goal of this project was to leverage AWS cloud services to create a virtual server that hosts a single-page website.
+The entire stack, including web servers, databases, and PHP applications, runs inside Docker containers. 🧠

-- The website will be accessible only via a secure HTTPS connection using a self-signed certificate.
+- The website is only accessible via a secure HTTPS connection using a self-signed certificate.
-- A login form will greet users, ensuring secure authentication before granting access to the website content.
+- A login form will welcome users, ensuring secure authentication before granting access to the website content.
-- The website will be developed following HTML5 and CSS3 standards. 🖥️🖥
+- The website is developed following HTML5 and CSS3 standards. 🖥️🖥
+-
 ### Technologies Used

 - AWS Cloud